 - Design Principle 3 - Enjoyable and Intellectually Satisfying: Lesson features accentuate and promote opportunities for science learning and teaching to be an enjoyable and intellectually satisfying problem to promote motivation for continued engagement.

-Design Principle 1 can be seen in the artifact in ML-PBL that enables teacher adaptation according to expertise and relevancy to context.
+Design Principle 1 can be seen in the artifact in ML-PBL curriculum materials that enables teacher adaptation according to expertise and relevancy to context.
 For example, in Birds “How can I help the birds in my community grow up and thrive?”
 Students are able to select a local bird to focus on, as well as a bird that has significance to their family.

 Design Principle 2 includes the adaptation Principle 1, but emphasizes culturally relevant practices responsive to local/family culture, race, and context.
 For example, in the third-grade Squirrels unit, “Why do I see so many squirrels but I can’t find any stegosauruses?” students can create a play, a story, a model, or a combination of these as their final artifact.
 In addition, this unit fosters social action by considering other community-based aspects that enable squirrels such as the need for more trees in the area.